sonic2kk/steamtinkerlaunch/README.md

 #### winetricks
 - `RUN_WINETRICKS`: set to 1 to start winetricks gui before game launch

+#### silent wintricks installation
+- `WINETRICKSPAKS`: install all packages in WINETRICKSPAKS silently with winetricks

 #### winecfg
 - `RUN_WINECFG`: set to 1 to start winecfg before game launch

+#### virtual wine desktop
+- `VIRTUALDESKTOP`: set to 1 to enable virtualdesktop for the game

 #### [gamemode](https://github.com/FeralInteractive/gamemode)
 - `USEGAMEMODERUN`: set to 1 to start game with gamemoderun